B&M Technical Support

 If you have something going on with your rifle that is not part of what I have talked about above, please contact me, and let me know.
 This way, we can figure out what the issue is, and how to solve it.

-If you have a rifle tech issue, such as retention or feeding, contact Brian at SSK Industries either by email or by phone.
+If you have a rifle tech issue, such as retention or feeding, contact Brian at SSK Firearms either by email or by phone.

 Brian [email protected]